Anasarfeen123/Celeb_Classifier/README.md

     - Upload an image of a face.

 3. **View the results:**
-    - The app will display the uploaded image and the most similar Bollywood celebrity image along with the predicted name.
+    - The app will display the uploaded image and the most similar celebrity image along with the predicted name.

 ## License